abnerfs/cs2-rockthevote/README.md

 ## Votemap
 Players can vote to change to an specific map by using the votemap <mapname> command

+## Timeleft
+Players can type `timeleft` to see how much time is left in the current map

 # Features
 - Reads from a custom maplist
 - RTV Command
+- Timeleft command
 - Nominate command
 - Nomination chat menu
 - Votemap command